 Blessed Robert Sutton Catholic Voluntary Academy in Burton on Trent

-We’re looking for eco-garden designs that incorporate clever and innovative ways to make any space schools have available more environmentally friendly and provide lasting benefit to school communities.
+We’re looking for eco-garden designs that incorporate clever and innovative ways to make any space available more environmentally friendly and provide lasting benefit to communities.
+The guidance below was written with schools in mind but can be adapted to suit community gardens.

 You can consider: